This overview is useful because it brings the conversation back to the layer that actually allocates CPU time, memory, device access, and isolation.

 Embedded / Real-time OS

-- Examples: QNX, VxWorks, RIOT, TinyOS
+- Typical examples include QNX, VxWorks, RIOT, TinyOS, and Zephyr.

 Practical conclusion